 The use of palm oil as such is not harmful.
 What makes a difference is the way palm oil is produced.
 When produced irresponsibly, clearing excessive amounts of land for palm oil plantations can lead to loss of rain forests, destroy habitats for endangered species, accelerate climate change, and cause social problems through loss of land and livelihoods.

 Responsible and transparent sourcing of palm oil can be supported by following the requirements of the Roundtable on Sustainable Palm Oil (RSPO), a global, multi-stakeholder initiative on sustainable palm oil, established to tackle the challenges related to palm oil production.
 As a member of the RSPO we are committed to supporting responsible sourcing of palm oil.

 All the palm oil purchased by Fazer is certified sustainable palm oil.

-In 2014 Fazer made a committed to source 100% RSPO certified sustainable palm oil with increased traceability by 2020.
+In 2014 Fazer made a commitment to 100% sustainably sourced palm oil with increased traceability by 2020.
 With increased traceability we mean that we shall aim for improved traceability by complying with the following supply chain option hierarchy: